The Brooklyn Mirador - Sources of Information

 A few words about myself.
 An artist, I worked since age 18 as a computer programmer until 2003.
 I connect dots and recognize patterns and know the 'aha' moment.

-I noticed the Empire State Building through the Arch many years ago.
-In January 2008 I realized that the Tower bisecting the Arch was not a coincidence.
-Bailey Fountain was also bisected.
-And the concrete base in Prospect Park I was standing on was in line..
+I had noticed the Empire State Building through the Arch many years ago.
+But in January 2008 I realized that the Tower definitely bisected the Arch at a 90 degree angle and I could not believe this was coincidence, regarless of what local historians told me.
+Bailey Fountain, also bisected, was built at the same time as the Tower.
+And the concrete base in Prospect Park where I came to this realization was on the line.

 Valley